-Significant Accounting Policies/Qualitative Aspects of Accounting Practices
+Qualitative Aspects of Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
-In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the Beulah Public School District are described in Note 1 to the financial statements.
-Application of existing policies was not changed during the year ended June 30, 2021.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
-There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.
+The significant accounting policies used by Beulah Public School District are described in Note 1 to the financial statements.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2023.
+We noted no transactions entered into by the Beulah Public School District during the year for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements presented by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements is useful lives of capital assets.
+The most sensitive estimate affecting the governmental activities financial statements were: